Andy-Hoang/CICD-Azure-DataFactory-DataLake-DevOps/README.md

 This approach ensures that urgent fixes are deployed independently while keeping ongoing feature work in sync with `main`.

-More details about the hotfix flow can be found in [hotfix-flow-note](../notes/hotfix-flow-note.md)
+More details about the hotfix flow can be found in [hotfix-flow-note](/notes/3.hotfix-flow-note.md)

+## Services Used
+- Azure Data Factory: Orchestrates data workflows and pipeline automation.
+- Azure Data Lake: Stores and manages large-scale data, linked with Data Factory.
+- Entra ID: Manages secure access and authentication.
+- Azure DevOps: Facilitates CI/CD, version control, and deployment automation.

+Initial setup can be found in [setup-note](/notes/1.setup-note.md)